karlseven/organice/docs/ARCHITECTURE.md

 `Core\Tree` turns the flat rows into the nested sidebar, the reading-order sequence for prev/next, and the breadcrumb — one query, three shapes.

+Nesting is reached two ways, both landing on the same `parent_id`:

+- the **`+` on each sidebar row**, which posts `parent_id` to `POST /api/pages`
+  and opens the editor on the new child;
+- **dragging** a page onto the middle third of another row (the top and bottom quarters reorder among siblings instead) — `POST /api/pages/{id}/move`.

+`parent_id` arrives in a request body in both cases, so both handlers check it is a page in the space being written to. `sp_page_create` reads the parent's path without asking whose space it is, so without that check a crafted request could hang a page off a parent in a space the caller cannot read.
+Both also clamp it to `>= 0`: the procedure parameter is `UNSIGNED`, and a negative value otherwise surfaces as a raw MySQL range error rather than a 404.

 ## Rendering

 `Core\Markdown` is a hand-written CommonMark subset plus `:::` containers